VulcanJS/vulcan-docs/source/features.md

 />
 ```

-The `queryName` option tells NovaForm which query should be automatically updated once the operation is done, while the `showRemove` option add a “Delete Movie” button to the form.
+The `queryName` option tells VulcanForm which query should be automatically updated once the operation is done, while the `showRemove` option add a “Delete Movie” button to the form.

-Note that NovaForm will also take care of loading the document to edit, if it's not already loaded in the client store.
+Note that VulcanForm will also take care of loading the document to edit, if it's not already loaded in the client store.

 ## Easy Data Loading

-Nova features a set of data loading helpers to make loading Apollo data easier, `withList` (to load a list of documents) and `withDocument` (to load a single document).
+Vulcan features a set of data loading helpers to make loading Apollo data easier, `withList` (to load a list of documents) and `withDocument` (to load a single document).

 For example, here's how you would use `withList` to pass a `results` prop containing all movies to your `MoviesList` component: